 7- Diarrhea after eating black foods or medications.

-Coincidences happen. you may get diarrhea at the same time you were eating black foods that causes blackish stools.
-And the result is “black watery stool”
+Coincidences happen.
+You may get diarrhea at the same time you are eating black foods that causes blackish stools.
+And the result is “black watery stool.”

 Diarrhea can happen due to: